-I thought I would give you a little behind the scenes look at my commercial shoot for Pantene’s Aqua Light campaign.
-(Except by no means is it going to be a “little” look, as you can probably guess by the “Part One” designation in the title.
-I’ve been waiting 5 months to tell this story, so I probably won’t spare a detail!)
+I thought I would give you a little behind the scenes look at my shoot for this Pantene commercial.
+(Except by no means is it going to be a “little” look, as I’ve been waiting 5 months to tell this story!
+Not going to spare a detail.)

 The shoot consisted of two days.
 The first day was the fitting/styling day, followed by the actual shoot on the next day.
 I thought we’d ease into this series with a post about the first day.
 I managed to grab a few shots with my iPhone, so here we go!